francabrera/hume/packages/hume-utils/README.md

 - `name` (string) - Project name to tag the messages. (default: 'app')
 - `log` (object) - Including next points methods.

+#### `log.error(args) -> null`

+A wrapper around `bunyan.error` to print only critical errors.

 #### `log.info(args) -> null`

-A wrapper around `bunyan.info` to print (and send to monitoring if setup) only critical errors.
-To print things that are not errors but we want them always printed, things we want to know that happened (ie: bad login).
-Keep it to the minimal, because it's also printed in production and "console.\*" are sync operations.
+A wrapper around `bunyan.info` to print things that are not errors but we want them always printed, things we want to know that happened (ie: bad login).
+Keep it to the minimal, because it's also printed in production and `console.*` methods are sync operations.

-#### `log.error(args) -> null`

-A wrapper around `bunyan.error` to print (and send to monitoring if setup) only critical errors.

 #### `log.debug(args) -> null`